Are you a new corn snake owner?

 Even so, you may feel worried about feeding your corn snake the small pinky mice.

-When you’re looking for even smaller prey, consider the baby pygmy mouse or baby spiny mouse.
+When looking for even smaller prey, consider the baby pygmy mouse or baby spiny mouse.

 Still, the baby corn snake may not be too interested naturally.

 Help activate its hunting instincts by braining the mouse or teasing the snake by tapping its nose.